Go to Homepage

 If the missus comes along, she's bound to give Gardens Hotel a solid thumbs up – it's extremely handy for shopping.
 Located within the Mid Valley City, it's connected to the city's top-notch Gardens shopping mall, and has 448 elegantly furnished rooms with flora and fauna adorning its walls (in keeping with the garden theme).
 Rooms come with standard facilities but what you'll care for, after a long flight, is the spacious bathroom with a large bathtub and rain shower.
 Be sure to call room service for a selection of their pillow menu just in case yours doesn't measure up.
 Ask for late check out.
 You'll need the extra hours to stuff your suitcase with all your buys or for any last minute shopping.

-Other Kuala Lumpur hotel choices, Airport hotels, Bangsar, Putrajaya
+Airport hotels, capsules, Bangsar, Putrajaya

 Kuala Lumpur art hotel, Sekeping Tenggiri in Bangsar